Can Africa supply Europe's energy demand? | DW | 21.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the war in Ukraine rages on, Europe is desperately searching for alternative energy sources.
-Africa has abundant reserves, but experts think it needs urgent reforms and help.
+As the war in Ukraine rages on, the European Union is desperately searching for alternative energy sources.
+Africa has abundant reserves, but experts say the continent's energy sector needs urgent reforms and help.

-European Union nations have considered cutting off import of Russia's oil and gas over President Vladimir Putin's war in Ukraine, which began on February 24.
+EU nations have considered cutting off import of Russia's oil and gas following President Vladimir Putin's invasion of Ukraine, which began on February 24.

 To avoid self-inflicting punishments to its economies, the EU is deliberating medium and long-term solutions to replace the average 380 million cubic meters per day of Liquefied Natural Gas (LNG) from Russia.
 This amounts to 140 billion cubic meters or 45% of almost the EU's total gas consumption a year.

-To fulfill the short-term needs, Germany's minister of economy Robert Habeck chose a different approach by leading German companies to sign energy deals with the UAE on Monday.
+To fulfill the short-term needs, German Economic Affairs and Climate Action Minister Robert Habeck chose a different approach by leading German companies to sign energy deals with the United Arab Emirates on Monday.

 The trade agreements come as the price of Brent crude oil, a major benchmark price for oil purchases worldwide, continues to soar sharply.